mikowhyHUB/mikowhyHUB/README.md

 # Welcome to my GitHub profile👋
 ![](https://github.com/mikowhyHUB/mikowhyHUB/blob/main/ms_banner.png?raw=true)

-Aspiring back-end developer🧑‍💻, willing to deliver as high-quality solutions as possible to your company.
-Excited to collaborate with clients, experienced developers and to learn more technologies🔥
+Back-end developer🧑‍💻, willing to deliver as high-quality solutions as possible to your company.
+Excited to collaborate with clients, experienced developers, learn more technologies🔥

 If you are a recruiter, please check this project: [Tram Information for Hackerspace Trójmiasto](https://github.com/mikowhyHUB/hs3-traminformation)
 # Contact me